sitbon/wireguard-mesh/readme.md

     - The newly added `prio` node field allows setting of bridge priorities.
 Defaults are mapped to node indices, which lessens the likelihood of arbitrarily bad routing decisions by ensuring that the 0-indexed node is the most likely root node (out of every 16).
   - There are better dynamic routing options, but STP is the simplest to enable.
-- Kernel limitiations might prevent a large number of `ip6gretap` links?
+- Kernel limitations might prevent a large number of `ip6gretap` links?

 #### Performance:
 - Links take a slight MTU hit for the GRE tunnels, on top of Wireguard's 80 bytes.